FluidNumerics/SELF/docs/Tutorials/LinearEuler2D/SphericalSoundWave.md

 </figure>

 ## How we implement this
 You can find the example file for this demo in the `examples/linear_euler2d_spherical_soundwave_closeddomain.f90` file.
-This examples using the `LinearEuler2D` class as-is to write a simple program that simulates the linear Euler equations in 2-D using a Gaussian bump for initial conditions.
-This is comparable to a spherical soundwave reverberating in a square room.
+This examples using the `LinearEuler2D` class as-is to write a simple program that simulates the expansion of a spherical sound-wave in a closed domain.

 ## Running this example